Yahunuoo/Articles/Assets/artical/restore-wsl.md

 ## To restore WSL (Windows Subsystem for Linux) to its original state and clean it completely, there are several levels of cleanup:

+## delete a specific distribution and reinstall it only

 In `Windows PowerShell`, use the following command to list the installed distributions:

 ```bash